AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 >[!CAUTION]
 >
->Only requests from the allowed IPs are served by AEM's managed CDN.
-If you point your own CDN to the AEM-managed CDN, then make sure the IPs of your CDN are included in the allowlist.
+>AEM's managed CDN serves requests only from allowed IPs.
+If you point your own CDN to the AEM-managed CDN, then make sure the IPs of your CDN are included in the IP Allow List.

 ### Configure traffic at the CDN {#cdn-configuring-cloud}